escidoc/escidoc-core-admin/doc/readme.txt

     - Usage:
 	    1) Modify admin-tool.properties
-	      - define the location of the old repository in the property fedora-30b.home e.g. fedora-30b.home=/repository/fedora30b1 or on Windows fedora-30b.home=C:/repository/fedora30b1
+	      - define the location of the old repository in the property fedora-src.home e.g. fedora-src.home=/repository/fedora30b1 or on Windows fedora-current.home=C:/repository/fedora30b1
-	      - define the location of the new repository in the property fedora-3.home e.g. fedora-3.home=/repository/fedora30
+	      - define the location of the new repository in the property fedora-target.home e.g. fedora-target.home=/repository/fedora30

         2) Increase the available memory by setting the system property ANT_OPTS.
           At least to following values: